-The expected outcome of this indicator is that students may acquire the skills necessary to transfer to a career/technical institution and/or obtain employment.
+The expected outcome of this indicator is that students may acquire the skills necessary to transfer to a career/technical institution and/or obtain employment after his/her release.
 Qualified teachers who receive professional development throughout the year should provide instruction.